Fast-Moving Kincade Fire Forces Evacuations Near Geyserville In Sonoma County

+The fire, first reported at around 10:30 p.m., originated on the Sonoma County and Lake County line, where raging wind gusts are blowing in the area.
+The strong winds are part of the conditions

-There are strong wind gusts blowing in the area, which is why PG&E shut down power Wednesday as a precaution.
+that prompted PG&E to shut down power Wednesday afternoon as a precaution.

 Evacuations have been issued to communities east of Geyserville, Sonoma County officials said on social media.